With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

 2. Reconcile accounts receivable

-Squaring away any outstanding invoices is a crucial step to your end of year checklist.
-Especially if you don’t want to spend your holiday emailing clients’ reminders or start the new year by contacting old clients to remind them to pay their invoice.
+Squaring away any outstanding invoices is a crucial step to your end-of-year checklist.
+Especially if you don’t want to spend your holiday emailing clients’ reminders or start the new year by contacting old clients to remind them to pay their invoices.

-Furthermore, conducting a reconciliation will prevent any inaccuracies related to receivables will have been removed from the financial statements prior to their examination by the company’s external auditors.
+Furthermore, conducting a reconciliation will prevent any inaccuracies related to receivables from being removed from the financial statements prior to their examination by the company’s external auditors.

 Run reports on outstanding invoices.
 These reports can contain a wealth of information past what is just outstanding.
 Look for holes in the system you use to conduct invoice follow-ups and reminders.